dramanesd/url-shortener/README.md

 To run the app

-asouming you have pipenv installed
+assuming you have pipenv installed

 pipenv shell